 Remote Data Reduction with CHARA

 For remote data reduction, we are running a virtual machine on the CHARA server in Atlanta.
-This machine currently has the data reduction packages for Classic, CLIMB, JouFlu, PAVO, VEGA, and MIRC-X installed.
+This machine currently has the redclimb and redfluor data reduction packages installed as well as the packages for the PAVO and MIRC-X beam combiners.

 Arranging Access to the Remote Data Reduction Machine